Best time to visit Malaysia

 On the other hand, it’s best to avoid travel to the northeast during the winter, as the area will be affected by the monsoon.

 On another note, winter is a good time for retail therapy.
 Year-end sales will be in full swing in Malaysia’s capital city.
-Kuala Lumpur is known for being a shopping haven and home to some of the region’s biggest shopping centres.
+Kuala Lumpur is known for being a shopping haven and home to some of the region’s biggest shopping centers.

 Visiting Malaysia in December-February